 Korean food has a reputation of being fiery, classic kimchee being a well-known example.
 But plenty of Korean dishes are subtle and mild, suitable for even delicate stomachs.
+This recipe, adapted from a vegetarian version on the excellent Korean Bapsang recipe site, is a prime example of this style of simple and comforting cooking. | |

 Recipe

-A few pieces konbu, or other seaweed
+A few pieces konbu, or other seaweed1/4 cup dried mushrooms (of your choice)

 1 tsp oil